 While we rely on browsers for most of our net-related lifestyles, most people know close to nothing about their inner workings.
 As such, it is relatively impossible for most of us to make full use of the advanced security settings that may be available in Chrome.
 More elaborate security measures would require at least a basic understanding of programming, which most of us lack.
 To that effect, the majority of people rely on Chrome’s most publicized security feature – the Incognito Mode.

 The selling point for Chrome’s Incognito Mode is that it stores no data.
-That means that any cookies, browsing history, pre-filled forms and all other browsing data are deleted the moment you close the Incognito window.
+That means that any cookies, browsing history, pre-filled forms, and all other browsing data are deleted the moment you close the Incognito window.
 This is a good countermeasure if your concern is someone going through your browser after you use it.

 However, despite its usefulness, the Incognito Mode still doesn’t cover most of the security weaknesses in Chrome.
-For instance, your DNS server requests reveals your IP address and could be used to identify you.
+For instance, your DNS server requests reveal your IP address and could be used to identify you.
 Additionally, since the browsing data is not encrypted, system admins and ISPs could gain access to the data and use that to monitor your browsing habits.
 Even if you’re not worried about these seemingly distant third-parties (when you should), you would certainly be uncomfortable with your boss looking at your browsing history.
 And guess what?
 Chrome Incognito Mode does not shield you from that either.